 AVDT EXTRACTION POSITION STATEMENT

 A Veterinary Technician Specialist (VTS) in Dentistry is a credentialed technician with a special interest in dentistry and oral surgery.
-They have extensive knowledge and training in these areas (endodontics, exodontics, orthodontics, prosthodontics, and periodontics), however they are not taught nor licensed to perform oral surgery.
-They may instruct veterinarians on proper extraction techniques under the direct supervision of a licensed veterinarian.
+VTS (Dentistry) technicians have extensive knowledge and training in dentistry, including assisting the Doctor of Veterinary Medicine (DVM) in exodontics, endodontics, orthodontics, prosthodontics, and periodontics.
+Technicians are not licensed to perform these advanced procedures.